josephseverino/value_iteration_grid_world/README.md

 </span>

 ### Policy vs Value Iteration
 <span style="font-family:Papyrus"> We can see from the graphs below value-iteration converges on the optimal policy much faster than policy-iteration.
 This should be intuitive becuase the agent is not randoming changing the policy and waiting for value converges to compare values.
 Value iteration is comparing actions at given states immediately.
 Thus, it will converge much faster than policy-iteration.
-Below you can see that it only takes around 35 total iterations to fully converges on an optimal policy and that only changes policies 4 times.
+Below you can see that it only takes around 35 total iterations to fully converge on an optimal policy and that it only changes policies 4 times.
+While Policy-iteration changes policies 6 times (count peaks plus convergence to zero) and computes over 500 iterations to get the same optimal policy with the same values at each state.
 </span>